BibGuru MHRA Citation Generator

 What is the MHRA citation style?

 MHRA stands for Modern Humanities Research Association, a UK-based international organization that aims to encourage and promote advanced study and research of humanities.
-It is best known for publishing the MHRA Style Guide, which can be downloaded for free on their official website (3rd edition).
+It is best known for publishing the MHRA Style Guide, which can be downloaded for free on its official website (4rd edition).

 In the production process nowadays, skilled labor and computerized machines are used1.

-These are the basic rules of MHRA citations, for more details and examples please refer to our MHRA citation guides (link):
+These are the basic rules of MHRA citations, for more details and examples, please refer to the MHRA Style Guide:

 • Insert a superscript number linked to a footnote each time you quote or paraphrase another person's work